jetannenbaum/esperanzaSTEM/docs/robotics/movement.md

 ![File save](./img/saveToBoard.jpg)

 !!!
 Challenge
-    Can you have the robot autonomously drive halfway around your table, turn around 180 degrees, and return to it's starting spot?
+    Can you have the robot autonomously drive in a square and return to it's starting point?

-    What additional methods would be helpful?

-    Is it easier if the robot changes speeds?
+    Note: The car will turn left or right when the wheels spin in the opposite directions.